-8. CONCLUSION
+VII.
+CONCLUSION

-This paper examined two aspects of resilience in dynamic P2P systems - ability of each user to stay connected to the system in the presence of frequent node departure and partitioning behavior of the network as $n \to \infty$.
-We found that under all practical search times, k-regular graphs were much more resilient than traditionally implied [16], [22], [33] and further showed that dynamic P2P networks could almost surely remain connected as long as no user suffered simultaneous neighbor failure.
+This paper examined two aspects of resilience in dynamic P2P systems-ability of each user to stay connected to the system in the presence of frequent node departure and partitioning behavior of the network as $n \to \infty$.
+We found that under all practical search times, k-regular graphs were much more resilient than traditionally implied [18], [24], [38] and further showed that dynamic P2P networks could almost surely remain connected as long as no user suffered simultaneous neighbor failure.
 We also demonstrated that varying node degree from peer to peer can have a positive impact on resilience only when such decisions are correlated with the users' lifetimes.
+Future work involves additional analysis of user churn in networks where lifetimes are allowed to be used in neighbor selection.